rlauer6/bedrock-plugin-s3/README.md

 Provides a basic interface to [Amazon::S3](https://metacpan.org/pod/Amazon%3A%3AS3).
-These are convenience routines that don't necessarily expose all of the capabilities of [Amazon::S3](https://metacpan.org/pod/Amazon%3A%3AS3), however you call its methods directly too.
+These are convenience routines that don't necessarily expose all of the capabilities of [Amazon::S3](https://metacpan.org/pod/Amazon%3A%3AS3), however you call [Amazon::S3](https://metacpan.org/pod/Amazon%3A%3AS3)'s other methods too.

     <null:s3_client $s3.get_s3()>
     <null:result $s3_client.list_bucket()>

-The convenience routines return Bedrock objects while the raw method calls only return POPOs.
+The convenience routines will return Bedrock objects while the raw method calls only return POPOs.

 # CONFIGURATION